Has Distracted Driving Changed Your Life?

 Today’s technology and our busy lifestyles lead to distractions.
 Smartphones, e-readers, laptops and iPads are great, but they take focus away from daily activities.
 It is bad enough when someone is distracted at home, but it becomes dangerous for drivers.

 Distractions divert a driver’s attention away from the road.
-If you were injured or someone died because another driver was distracted, contact Allen Wellman McNew Harvey, LLP.
+If you were injured or someone died because another driver was distracted, contact Allen Wellman Harvey Keyes Cooley, LLP.
 We know how to obtain positive personal injury settlements.

 Preoccupation, Fatigue And Distractions Cause Accidents